XYLxiria/SEO-Analyzer-AI/README.md

 The code is still in-line based, I'm still new to using python and github, feel free if you want to request or improve as a contributor, suggestion can do so.

 This is an application created to complete studies at the Faculty of Engineering - Wiralodra University.
-The exact name is still in the thinking stage, and maybe in the future this application will still be updated (I'm still learning about updaters in python).
+The exact build still developing for future, and maybe in the future this application will maintainly updated (I'm still learning about updater in python).

 This application uses some of the main libraries in python 3.12, such as: